-The Lab is a very popular dog in the United States.
-But how much do you really know about the beautiful Labrador colors?
-Don't worry, we are here to help!
+The Lab is a very popular dog in the United States, but how much do you really know about the beautiful Labrador colors?

 But if you're an everyday dog owner and not an active breeder, you won't have that same genetics background, and that's why we're here.
 A combination of alleles determines the genetic coloration of Labrador Retrievers.
 What does that mean?
 We've broken it down for you.